JubSteven/CS3602-Final-Project/README.md

 tag_id: [30, 31, 1, 14, 15, 15, 15, 15].

 Use the convert_tag_to_idx function to convert slotvalue into corresponding index using existing vocabulary.

+(Only consider the act and slot part, no value as it is not in the dataset)
 ```

 **Note:** here $(a,s,v)$ is considered as a whole, not separately.
 So essentially we are estimating a function $f$ such that$f := w\rightarrow y=(a,s,v)$